panacloud-modern-global-apps/full-stack-serverless-cdk/SQS/README.md

 ## Introduction

 SQS is a very important service for **Event driven architecture**.
-This fulfills the role of a **messaging system**.
+It is usually a key component of our **messaging system**.
 We will send our events or messages to the SQS queue and it will have a consumer that `pulls` messages from that queue and processes them, this can be done in batches.
 This way SQS is able to store our events in the form of a queue.

 <!-- This will look very similar to **eventbridge** where we also have a central bus where we send our messages but in this case those messages can only be processed by one single consumer at a time. -->